More Than You Ever Wanted to Know About the Frugalwoods Family

 Who We Are

-Coincidentally, I’m an avowed Renaissance woman of varied talents who adores yoga, home improvement, determined yet amateur use of the circular saw, frugal fashion, reading all of the things, being a better bicyclist, singing, dancing, playing piano, writing, and creativity.
+Coincidentally, I’m an avowed Renaissance woman of varied talents who adores yoga, home improvement, determined yet amateur use of the circular saw, frugal fashion, reading all of the things, learning to drive our tractor, singing, dancing, playing piano, writing, and creativity.
 I am very humorous and organized.

 Frugal Hound, the official mascot of Frugalwoods, is a 6-year-old retired racing greyhound.
 As she has already achieved early retirement, her hobbies include: snoozing, sneezing on her parents, giving high-fives for treats, chasing squirrels in her dreams, carrying her toys from one room to another room, and tripping her parents while on walks.
 She also enjoys practicing yoga with me at home (practicing might be overstating it–she primarily gets in the way on the yoga mat).